Skip to content

 Legs

-1. Box jumps – explosive power for pop, take-offs, and quick stance changes
+1. Box jumps – explosive power for pop, take-offs and quick stance changes

 2. Lunges – single-leg stability for chop and uneven loading

-5. Step-ups – drive + knee stability
+5. Step-ups – drive and knee stability

 6. Calf raises – ankle resilience and board feel